GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 There’s a new origin trial for [Region Capture][ot-region-capture], an API for cropping a self-capture video track.
 Ideal for screen sharing in video conferencing  apps so you don’t create a hall of mirror effect!

+Window overlay controls had been planned for Chrome 98, but due to issues found at the last minute and did not make it in.
+We are still working on it, and expect to see it land in the next few releases.

 ## Further reading